Signs of Burnout

 A: Because the symptoms of burnout can be similar or identical to those of depression in some people, it is important not to diagnose or self-diagnose burnout too quickly.
 This may lead to a person, who is actually affected by depression, following a treatment plan solely geared to managing burnout rather than accessing the appropriate medical and/or therapeutic interventions for depression.

 Symptoms which are typical of both burnout and depression include reduced performance, low mood and exhaustion.
 However, in cases of depression, negative thoughts and feelings tend to be associated with many or all areas of a person’s life, whereas in cases of burnout they are typically solely related to one’s job and/or workplace.
+See these resources for more information about the signs of depression and experiencing a deptessive episode.

 Q: If left untreated, what are the long-term health implications of burnout?